Moochelo/NBA-Game-Simulator/README.md

 # NBA-Game-Simulator

-A simulation of two NBA teams competing against each other and the option for a user to predict which team will win given the matchup.
+A simulation of two NBA teams competing against each other with the option for a user to predict which team will win given the matchup.

 ## Your name

 Michael Mucciolo